Lohmann, Ulrike, Prof. Dr.

 She was born in 1966 in Berlin (Germany) and studied from 1988 to 1993 Meteorology at the Universities of Mainz and Hamburg.
 In 1996, she obtained her PhD in climate modelling from the Max Planck Institute for Meteorology.
 Prior to her current appointment, she was a post-doctoral fellow at the Canadian Centre for Climate Modelling and Analysis in Victoria and an Assistant and Associate Professor at Dalhousie University in Halifax (Canada).
 She was awarded a Canada Research Chair in 2002, received the AMS Henry G. Houghton Award in 2007, was elected as a fellow of the American Geophysical Union in 2008 and of the German National Academy of Sciences, Leopoldina in 2014.

 Ulrike Lohmann has published more than 200 peer-reviewed articles.
 She was a lead author for the Fourth and Fifth Assessment Reports of the Intergovernmental Panel for Climate Change (IPCC).
 She is the coordinator of the EU FP7 project BACCHUS and chairs the ECHAM-HAMMOZ consortium.
-At ETH, she was the head of the Institute for Atmospheric and Climate Science from 2006 to 2014, is a delegate of the ETH president for heading search committees and serves on the Research Commission since 2013.
+At ETH, she was the head of the Institute for Atmospheric and Climate Science from 2006 to 2014, is a delegate of the ETH president for heading search committees and serves on the Research Commission and the Lecturer's conference.
 She won the Golden Tricycle Award for family-friendly supervisors from ETH Zurich in 2013.

 |2014||Nationale Akademie der Wissenschaften Leopoldina|